Information from the Royal College of Physicians and Surgeons Canada, including how to apply for academic certification.

-- Provides a specific summary of the Applicant, discussing:
+- Provides a comprehensive endorsement of the Applicant, including:

 - Addressed from the Head of Department to the College (not the Dean).

-- Written by the Department and sent in “draft” form (as a Word document) to the Dean’s Office for review, editing (as required), with the Application package.
+- Written by the Department using the Nomination Letter Template and sent in “draft” form (as a Word document) to the Dean’s Office for review and editing (as required) with the Application package.
 Once approved, the Dean’s signature will be obtained.
 The letter will be included with the rest of the Application package.